 MAHARAJAH TULAJA RAJAH II

-After the death of a great King Pratap Singh his son H.H.
-Choladesadhipati Srimant Rajasri Maharaja Kshatrapati Tulaja Raja II Saheb Bhosle succeeded to the Throne of Thanjavur.
+After the death of a great King Pratap Singh, his son H.H.
+Cholasimhasanathipathi Srimant Rajasri Maharaja Kshatrapati Tulaja Raja II Saheb Bhosle succeeded to the Throne of Thanjavur.
 He ruled Thanjavur from 1763-1787 A.D.

 King Tulaja II like his forefathers was well versed in all arts and he obtained training under his warrior and scholar father, King Pratap Singh.
 He patronised Sanskrit, Telugu, Marathi, and Tamil scholars of these one Telugu court poet of rare merit Alluri Kuppanna was conferred the title of Andra Kalidasa.
 He wrote Acharya Vijayaru, Panchanada Sthalapurana, Padma Bhagavatha Charitram, Indumathi Parinaya, Karmavipaka etc. To his spiritual Guru Nanagosavi Advaitagaresara of Sethubhava Swami Mutt is attributed several Marathi works on Advaita philosophy.
 Neelakanta Kavi wrote Sanskrit sringara Satakam.
 Some of the Maratha poets who adorned his court were Rama Pandita author of Atma Vidya Vilasa tika, Krishna Avadhutha author of Guru Gopya Prakasa, Shesha Kavi author of Panduranga Mahatmya, Virupaksha Gangadhara author of Kamathantrasara, Mahadeva Kavi author of Bhagvat, Karaputla Ratnakara author of Stripurashanchasara, Rasamanjari etc.